-Table DF - 4: Disclosure for portfolio subject to Standardised Approach
+Table DF - 4 : Disclosure for portfolio subject to Standardised Approach

-1. Qualitative Disclosures: 1.1 For portfolio under the standardized approach: • Names of credit rating agencies used, plus reasons for any changes.
-The Bank's exposure being mainly domestic, rating agencies like CARE, CRISIL, ICRA, India Ratings, Brickwork Ratings, Acuite and Infomerics have been identified for rating of exposure as per RBI guidelines.
+1. Qualitative Disclosu ires: 1.1 For portfolio under the standardized approach: • Names of credit rating agencies used, plus reasons for any changes. • The Bank's exposure being mainly domestic, rating agencies like CARE, CRISIL, ICRA, India Ratings, Brickwork Ratings ,Acuite and Infomerics have been identified for rating of exposure as per RBI guidelines.
 Designated rating agencies are used irrespective of types of corporate exposures. • Type of exposure for which each agency is used. • For exposures with a contractual maturity of less than or equal to one year (except cash credit, overdraft and other revolving credits), short-term ratings given by approved rating agencies are used.
-For cash credit, sanctioned overdrafts and other revolving credits (irrespective of the period) and for term loan exposures of over one year, long term ratings are used. • A description of the process used to transfer public issues rating onto Public issue ratings are used for comparable assets of borrower in the banking book as follows: - In cases where the borrower has a specific assessment for an issued debt - but the bank's claim is not an investment in this comparable assets in the banking book particular debt - the rating applicable to the specific debt (where the rating maps into a risk weight lower than that which applies to an unrated claim) is applied to the bank's unassessed claim if the Bank's exposure ranks pari passu or senior to the specific rated debt in all respects and the maturity of the unrated Bank's claim is not later than the maturity of the rated claim.

-If either the issuer or single issue has been assigned a low quality assessment which maps into a risk weight equal to or higher than that which applies to unrated claims, an unassessed claim on the same counterparty that ranks paripassu or is subordinated to the rated exposure is assigned the same risk weight as is applicable to the low quality assessment.
+For cash credit, sanctioned overdrafts and other revolving credits (irrespective of the period) and for term loan exposures of over r one year, long term ratings are used. • A description of the process used to transfer public issues rating onto comparable assets in the banking book in the banking box In cases where the issued debt - but particular debt - the the rating maps in to an unrated claim the Bank's exposed rated debt in all reclaim is not later the issue quality assessment higher than that we claim on the same subordinated to term gs are used for comparable assets of borrow ok as follows: - the borrower has a specific assessment for a t the bank's claim is not an investment in the he rating applicable to the specific debt (whe nto a risk weight lower than that which applie im) is applied to the bank's unassessed claim sure ranks pari passu or senior to the specific respects and the maturity of the unrated Bank than the maturity of the rated claim. uer or single issue has been assigned a low ent which maps into a risk weight equal to which applies to unrated claims, an unassessed me counterparty that ranks pari-passu or the rated exposure is assigned the same ris cable to the low quality assessment.
+2. Quantitative Disclos ures Amount ₹ million inding (rated and u n subjected to the standardized approac un-rated) in the following three major ris amount of bank's outsta inding (rated and unter that are deducted: amount of bank's outsta buckets as well as those inding (rated and unter that are deducted: un-rated) in the following three major ris